john-cuffe/MAMBA2/README.md

     - fuzzy: generate 12 fuzzy string comparators for the candidate pair
     - num_distance: difference between the two values.
     - exact: If the two values match, scored as a 1, otherwise scored as a 0.
+    - soundex: A Levenshtein distance comparison of soundex codes from the fuzzy library (see: https://pypi.org/project/Fuzzy/).
+    - nysiis: A Levenshtein distance comparison of NYSIIS codes from the fuzzy library (see: https://pypi.org/project/Fuzzy/).
     - geo_distance: Distance between two points (in kilometers) based on Haversine formula.
 Using this type requires that each dataset has a latitude and longitude variable, and this column is completely filled for all observations.
     - date: This type of date variable will be compared using the Levenstein (edit) distance between the two strings of dates.
 Ensure your dates are formatted in the same way before saving your datasets.
       - If either value is missing, returns 0.